 The Auckland Domain was our favorite park to walk through, and is home to the Auckland Museum.
 It covered everything from WWI & WWII to animals to tornadoes to art.
-Nathaniel fulfilled his life-long dream of seeing a life-size Giant Moa (lol he did a project on them in 5th grade and has been fascinated since) and I really enjoyed learning about the New Zealand Māori culture.
+My boyfriend, Nathaniel, fulfilled his life-long dream of seeing a life-size Giant Moa (lol he did a project on them in 5th grade and has been fascinated since) and I really enjoyed learning about the New Zealand Māori culture.
 We also got brunch at the Wintergreen Cafe and walked around the gardens in the park!

 Auckland has an impressive harbor with lots of seafood restaurants and the SkyTower which you can pay to climb or even bungee jump off of!

 We proceeded on the bus for the rest of the route – stopping a few more times for fish and chips and to try more wine!
 We ended the day with reds and soaked up the scenic Waiheke views before boarding our ferry back to Auckland.

 Fun fact: The hobbits in the film weren’t actually 3 feet tall – the cinematographers just positioned regular-sized people in front of giant hobbit holes to make them appear small!

 We visited Rotorua for a few hours as part of a Hobbiton, Rotorua, and Waitomo day tour.
 Rotorua is known for its geothermal activity and Māori culture.
 We visited a traditional Māori village, had lunch at the Te Puia cultural site, and enjoyed checking out Rotorua’s various mud pools and geysers.
-Nathaniel saw a geyser erupt for the first time!

-We loved our time exploring New Zealand’s North Island and truly thought it was the most beautiful place either of us have seen.
+We loved our time exploring the North Island and truly thought it was the most beautiful place!
 The landscapes were so green and scenic, and I’m really looking forward to visiting the South Island one day.